 Outside of the free reports, both tests will charge you for sending score reports.
 This can happen if you're too late in specifying your free reports, or if you exceed the four free reports per test.
 The SAT and the ACT differ here in a significant way.

 The SAT can send all your College Board test scores to a school in a single report.
 This includes all SAT administrations.

 The ACT, however, charges $16 per test per school.
-For example, if your school requires applicants to send scores from every ACT you’ve taken, you might have to send two or three tests to combine the highest score.
+For example, if your school requires applicants to send scores from every ACT you’ve taken, you might have to send two or three tests (or more!).
 This can really rack up the cost really quickly.
 For example, if you're applying to ten colleges and you want to send three test scores, this will mean $16 x 10 x 3 = $480, just to send your scores to schools.

 All this money starts adding up.
 It pays to be proactive and to plan ahead.
 Here are four strategies to save as much money as possible on the SAT and ACT.

 5 Tips to Save Money on the SAT and ACT

 If you're on a budget, you can save a lot of money by planning ahead.
 Here are important ways to get money back.

 #1: Apply for a Fee Waiver If You Qualify